tauh33dkhan/Bypass-Android-SSL-Pinning/README.md

 [Storing my-release-key.keystore]
 ```

-Now sign the modified application with the generated private key using jarsigner
+Sign the modified application with the generated private key using jarsigner

 ```
 $ jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore test.apk alias_name
 ```

-Now uninstall the old application from the device and install the new application
+Uninstall the old application from the device and install the new application

 ```
 $ adb install test.apk